noorshah/justeat-webdriverio-cucumberjs-typescript/Answers to technical questions.md

 **How would you improve the customer experience of the Just Eat website?**

     I think that the open retaurants page which you land on upon search a postcode could do with some improvisation.
     Primarily from a data perspective.
 Some restaurants are filtered even though they dont have no cuisine info.
     I understand that the front end web app maybe data agnostic and may be dependent on the api thats its consuming possibly third party.
     Still its a conversation that the stakeholders and devs need to have to give better info.
-Same goes for rating of restaurants .
+Same goes for rating of restaurants.
     Some restaurants ahve no rating at all this I find a bit misleading.
 Lastly when you search for a dish in the typeahead on open restaurants page.
 The results again dont always match.